kislyuk/ensure/README.rst

 conditions in production code, not just for testing.

 Aside from better looking code, a big reason to use *ensure* is that it provides more consistent, readable, and informative error messages when things go wrong.
-See `Motivation and Goals <#motivation-and-goals>`_ for more.
+See `Motivation and Goals <https://github.com/kislyuk/ensure#motivation-and-goals>`_ for more.

 Installation
 ------------